The Role of SOLID Principles in Agile Software Development: Focus on OCP

 Understanding SOLID Principles

-Before delving into the specifics of the Open-Closed Principle, let's briefly revisit what SOLID principles entail:
+Before getting into the specifics of the Open-Closed Principle, here's a quick recap of what SOLID principles cover:

 S - Single Responsibility Principle (SRP)